cri-o/cri-o/docs/crio.8.md

 **--stream-address**="": Bind address for streaming socket (default: 127.0.0.1)

 **--stream-enable-tls**: Enable encrypted TLS transport of the stream server (default: false)

+**--stream-idle-timeout**="": Length of time until open streams terminate due to lack of activity

 **--stream-port**="": Bind port for streaming socket.
 If the port is set to '0', then CRI-O will allocate a random free port number. (default: 0)